Can it happen again? John Kenneth Galbraith sat before a Congressional Committee, on October 29, 1979, to answer that question.

 Stock prices have reached what looks like a permanently high plateau.
 I do not feel that there will soon, if ever, be a fifty or sixty point break below present levels, such as Mr. Babson predicted.
 I expect to see the stock market a good deal higher than it is today within a few months. — Irving Fisher

 October 23, 1929 — Motor stocks were down in early trading.
-The last hour of trading roughly 2,600,000 shares traded.
+Roughly 2,600,000 shares traded in the last hour.
 The Times average dropped from 415 to 384, losing all its gains since June (the Dow fell from 326.5 to 305.9, a 6.3% loss).
 Margin calls went out that night.
 Investors had few choices: forced selling by the broker at whatever price the broker could get the next day or add collateral to back their loans.

 …security values in most instances were not inflated. — Irving Fisher, speaking before bankers in D.C.